jamezmca/learn-to-code/course notes/html_css.md

 We can create invisible notes in our HTML code that only developers in the code base can see.
 These will not appear on the web page.

--- *Note - code comments cannot be nested (one contained within another).*
+-- *Code comments cannot be nested (one contained within another).*

 To create a code comment, simple wrap your desired note or comment within the following syntax: